diskerror/TypedBSON/README.md

 # TypedBSON
-This set of classes extends the Typed class by adding MongoDB\BSON support.
+This set of classes extends the [Typed](https://github.com/diskerror/Typed) class by adding MongoDB\BSON support.
+It requires the MongoDB framework which in turn requires the MongoDB extension.